danluu/post-mortems/README.md

 [Sentry](http://blog.getsentry.com/2015/07/23/transaction-id-wraparound-in-postgres.html).
 Sentry was down for most of the US working day due transaction ID Wraparound in Postgres.

 [Spotify](https://labs.spotify.com/2013/06/04/incident-management-at-spotify/).
 Lack of exponential backoff in a microservice caused a cascading failure, leading to notable service degradation.

+[Strava](http://engineering.strava.com/the-upload-outage-of-july-29-2014/).
+Hit the signed integer limit on a primary key, causing uploads to fail.

 [Sweden](http://www.pri.org/stories/2012-02-23/new-clues-emerge-centuries-old-swedish-shipwreck).
 Use of different rulers by builders caused the _Vasa_ to be more heavily built on its port side and the ship's designer, not having built a ship with two gun decks before, overbuilt the upper decks, leading to a design that was top heavy.
 Twenty minutes into its maiden voyage in 1628, the ship heeled to port and sank.